richie-omondi/sys_eng/0x02-shell_redirections/README.md

   - One file name per line
   - The listing should end with a new line
  - 101-gifs - Lists all the files with a `.gif` extension in the current directory and all its sub-directories.
 Hidden files should be listed.
 Only regular files (not directories) should be listed.
 The names of the files should be displayed without their extensions.
 The files should be sorted by byte values, but case-insensitive (file `aaa` should be listed before file `bbb`, file `.b` should be listed before file `a`, and file `Rona` should be listed after file `jay`).
 One file name per line.
 The listing should end with a new line
  - 102-acrostic - Decodes acrostics that use the first letter of each line.
-The ‘decoded’ message has to end with a new line
+The ‘decoded’ message has to end with a new line.
+ - 103_the_biggest_fan -  Parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.
+Orders by number of requests, most active host or IP at the top.